TanmayChhatbar/ros2_car/README_ELI5.md

 ## Camera Support

+- libcamera that comes with apt does not detect Pi Camera on Ubuntu.\
+  Hence, these libraries must be built from the [fork](https://github.com/raspberrypi/libcamera) developed by raspberrypi.
-- (skip this step if all you need is camera support for ROS2, just install libcamera support for ROS2) Build libcamera and rpicam-apps (rpicam-apps seems optional) from source following this [guide](https://www.raspberrypi.com/documentation/computers/camera_software.html#building-libcamera)
+  - (skip this step if all you need is camera support for ROS2, just install libcamera support for ROS2) \
+Build libcamera and rpicam-apps from source following this [guide](https://www.raspberrypi.com/documentation/computers/camera_software.html#building-libcamera) (note: rpicam-apps seems optional)
   - (optional) When building rpicam-apps, enable libav support to allow capturing video
-  - libcamera that comes with apt does not detect Pi Camera on Ubuntu\
-  Hence, these libraries must be built from the [fork](https://github.com/raspberrypi/libcamera) developed by raspberrypi
 - Install [libcamera support for ROS2](https://github.com/christianrauch/camera_ros) on Pi
-  - (Note) Installation using ```sudo apt install ros-$ROS_DISTRO-camera-ros``` breaks the libcamera/rpicam-apps\
+  - (Note) Installation using ```sudo apt install ros-$ROS_DISTRO-camera-ros``` breaks built binaries for libcamera/rpicam-apps\
   ```libcamera-hello``` no longer is able to find a camera
   - Follow the *Build Instructions - Source* to enable camera support for ROS2.
 - Verify libcamera support